Accountability Partners and Why You Need One

 - How much ownership you assume for your actions

-How your company utilizes accountability will determine how you implement your strategy and achieve your goals.
+The way in which your company utilizes accountability will determine how you implement your strategy and achieve your goals.
 Having an accountability partner will affect every goal, task, and action-no matter how big or small.

 The benefits that you can reap from your relationship with an accountability partner include: